Friday, February 26, 2021

 Fat girls don't get to eat whatever they want.
 They must restrict themselves to diet foods.

 Of course, these girls weren't fat any more than I was.
-Later, we all became dear friends and mulled over the guilt and shame we all felt around food.
+Later, we all became dear friends and mulled over the guilt and shame we shared around food.
 These discussions often took place after we had 'gone on a run' which meant jogging up to the ice cream store and walking home as we ate our cones.

 Fat girls must punish themselves with exercise before they are allowed a treat.